sakaiproject/sakai/README.md

 ## Under Development
 [Sakai 11] (https://docs.google.com/presentation/d/1OaF04Kli51nYtsLw_0plmU829NarYUDtQkBnFJtB250/edit#slide=id.p4) is under development.
 Expected release is first half of 2016.
 Some of the key features include Responsive Design (code name Morpheus); spreadsheet entry Gradebook; improved Assessment (test and quizzes) delivery options to accommodate special needs; PA system for managing system-wide announcements; a Dashboard summary of activities and assignments for more efficient student access to content; user interface enhancements to Lessons, a community favorite tool that allows instructors to organize their course activities the way they would like, by leveraging other Sakai tools and adding workflow and adaptive release options.

-## Contrib tools
+## Community (contrib) tools
-A number of institutions have written additional tools that they add to Sakai.
-This section has pointers to some of them.
+A number of institutions have written additional tools for Sakai that they use in their local installations, but are not yet in an official release of Sakai.
+These are being collected at https://github.com/sakaicontrib where you will find information about each one.
+You might find just the thing you are after!

-Rutgers has a repository for versions of Assignment 2, Gradebook 2, and OSP that work with Sakai 11,  https://github.com/clhedrick/sakai-contrib.
-If other institutions are willing to help maintain these tools, we'd be happy to add additional committers.
-OSP is a Rutgers version, which has minor Rutgers features.